-Figure i shows an example of the Indigo Magic Desktop.
-Take note of several tools that are running:
+Figure i shows an example of the Indigo Magic Desktop, with the following tools running:

-- The Desks Overview window.
+- The Toolchest.
+The Toolchest serves as the primary access point for desktop user interfaces.
+For example, users can access interfaces for everyday tasks such as customizing their desktop, accessing applications and Web tools, backing up and restoring their files, and finding information (help) on a variety of desktop topics. - The Desks Overview window.
 With the Desks Overview window, users can switch from one "desk," or group of applications, to another.
 When your application appears in a desk other than the one currently in use, it's in a state similar to the minimized state.
 You need to be careful about what processes your application runs while in a minimized state. - The Window Settings window.
 From the Window Settings window, users can change aspects of window and session management.
 You need to set up your application so that it works as users expect when they change these settings. - The Desktop Settings window.
-From this window, users can resize Desktop icons and select a default text editor.
-You need to design your icons so that they look reasonable in the maximum and minimum sizes, and set up your application to use the user's default editor where appropriate. - The Icon Catalog.
+From this window, users can scale Desktop icons and select a default text editor.
+You need to design your icons so that they look reasonable in the maximum and minimum sizes, and set up your application to use the user's chosen default utilities where appropriate.
+The utilities are set on the new dtUtilities or from the Desktop Utilities panel.
+Users can choose a default text editor, Web browser, image viewer, email reader, book viewer, and PostScript viewer. - The Icon Catalog.
 Users can access icons from the different pages in the Icon Catalog.
-The standard pages are: Applications, Demos, Desktop Tools, and Media Tools.
-Since the Icon Catalog is one of the first places users look when they need to find an application, you should add your products icons to this catalog.
+Some of the pages are: Applications, Demos, Desktop Tools, Media Tools, and Web Tools.
+Since the Icon Catalog is one of the first places users look when they need to find an application, you should add your product's icons to this catalog.